Gowsalya-Gopalakrishnan/gowsalya-gopalakrishnan/README.md

 👨‍💻ABOUT ME
 I am a React Developer with expertise in React, Redux, HTML, CSS, and JavaScript.
 I specialize in building real-time, visually appealing UIs using Chakra UI.
 I have experience fetching data from backend services such as JSON Server, Glitch, and REST APIs.
 My focus is on writing clean, efficient, and maintainable code.

-🌍 I hail from Virudhunagar, Tamil Nadu.
+🌍 I hail from Sivakasi, Tamil Nadu.

 🔥 Visit my porfolio for more details.